adwiens-hardware/arduino-uva-uvb-meter/README.md

-Measure UVA and UVB in μW/cm² with a VEML6075 and and Arduino
+Measure UVA and UVB in μW/cm² with a VEML6075 and an Arduino